nhuesmann/lasership-integration-deprecated/README.md

 ## Installation

 Download the repo.
-Create the folder "DROP_CSV_HERE" in the project root.
+Create the folder `/DROP_CSV_HERE` in the project root.
 Create `config.json` file in `/config` with the following format:

 ```json